bencevans/node-sonos/README.md

 Do you have a question about this library, we are glad to help you [Ask Question](https://github.com/bencevans/node-sonos/issues/new?title=Question%3A%20%3CYour%20text%3E&body=%23%20Question%0A&labels=question&assignee=svrooij).
 You can see all questions [here](https://github.com/bencevans/node-sonos/issues?utf8=%E2%9C%93&q=label%3Aquestion+)

+### Unsupported sonos features

+Their is a great other library to control Sonos with python, and they also have a great list of all possible soap actions [here](https://github.com/SoCo/SoCo/wiki/Sonos-UPnP-Services-and-Functions).
+So if you have anything that you cannot do with node-sonos but that you can with the official app.
+You could have a look in the above list, or use [wireshark](https://github.com/SoCo/SoCo/wiki/Use-Wireshark-for-protocol-research) why to investigate the protocol.

 ### NPM publish

 We try to react to all pull-requests, but if you think we don't respond in time, please don't create a 'sonos-by-xyz' or a 'node-sonos-by-xyz' package on NPM.
 This might lead to people installing the wrong version.